tobiasgerstenberg/causal_cognition/README.md

 ##### 4/8 Causality in thought

-<span style="color:red">Note: We'll have class until 5pm and you're encouraged to join in afterwards for the talk at the Center for Mind, Brain, Computation and Technology.</span>
+<span style="color:red">__Note__: We'll have class until 5pm and it would be great if you joined in afterwards for my talk at the Center for Mind, Brain, Computation and Technology.</span>

 __Causality in cognition__